New South Festival Singers

 “…inspiring and exhilarating.” - The (New Orleans) - Times Picayune

-The Atlanta-based Festival Singers has performed a large body of choral/orchestral masterworks, including Brahms: Ein deutsches Requiem, Bach: St. John Passion, Magnificat, Mass in B minor, Christ lag in todesbanden, and Wachet auf, Buxtehude: Membra Jesu Nostri and Jesu, Meine Freude, Britten: Rejoice in the Lamb, Ceremony of Carols and Festival Te Deum, Kodaly: Laudes Organi, Stravinsky: Mass and Symphony of Psalms, Handel: Messiah, Mozart: Solemn Vespers, Requiem, Regina Coeli, Missa Brevis in D, and Mass in C minor, Mendelssohn: Elijah, and dozens more with full orchestra and distinguished soloists.
+The Atlanta-based New South Festival Singers has performed a large body of choral/orchestral masterworks.
+Most recently as NSFS they have been joined by full orchestra and distinguished soloists presenting Requiem by Duruflé and by Faure, and Beethoven's Mass in C Major.
+In prior years the Festival Singers have performed Brahms' Ein deutsches Requiem, Bach's St. John Passion, Magnificat, Mass in B minor, Christ lag in todesbanden, and Wachet auf, Buxtehude's Membra Jesu Nostri and Jesu, Meine Freude, Britten's Rejoice in the Lamb, Ceremony of Carols and Festival Te Deum, Kodály's Laudes Organi, Stravinsky's Mass and Symphony of Psalms, Handel's Messiah, Mozart's Solemn Vespers, Requiem, Regina Coeli, Missa Brevis in D, and Mass in C minor, and Mendelssohn: Elijah.

 2018 Faure: Cantique de Jean Racine - YouTube